 - have not been academically disqualified.

 - have not attended a non-UA institution since you were last enrolled at UAF.

 - the lapse in enrollment is less than two years.

 - are continuing with the same degree program.

 Special Assistance for New Students

 New Student Orientation

 All new students are encouraged to participate in New Student Orientation on the Fairbanks campus.
 Attending UAF's New Student Orientation helps students to successfully navigate the beginning of their UAF experience.
 New Student Orientation is required for all first-year baccalaureate degree students entering UAF (regardless of the number of college credits already earned) and international students (undergraduate F-1 and international exchange J-1 visa status).
 These students will automatically be registered.
 Domestic transfer students are encouraged to attend and may register online at www.uaf.edu/orientation/.

-New Student Orientation for the fall 2016 semester will take place Aug.
-25 to 28; orientation for spring 2017 is Jan.
-15. Students will connect with people from the UAF community, take a campus tour, and participate in workshops and information sessions to ensure they are oriented to all the resources and programs available to them at UAF.
+New Student Orientation for the fall 2018 semester will take place Aug.
+22 to 25; orientation for spring 2019 is Jan.
+11. Students will connect with people from the UAF community, take a campus tour, and participate in workshops and information sessions to ensure they are oriented to all the resources and programs available to them at UAF.
 The fee for orientation ($115 for fall, $35 for spring) will be billed to your student account.
-For more information, call 907-474-1103 or visit www.uaf.edu/orientation/.
+For more information, call 907-474-1103 or visit the NSO website..